wgantt/multimuc/README.md

 The repository has the following structure:

-- `data.zip`: The MultiMUC data files
+- `data/`: The MultiMUC data files, along with a README explaining them
-- `predictions.zip`: (corrected) test set predictions for IterX, GTT, and ChatGPT
+- `predictions.zip`: (corrected) test set predictions for IterX, GTT, and ChatGPT, along with a README explaining them
 - `iterx/`: IterX source code (needed for computing CEAF-RME scores)
 - `scripts/eval.py`: Evaluation script for computing CEAF-REE scores

-If you wish only to use the data or model predictions and do not care about running evaluation scripts, then no setup is required (beyond unzipping `data.zip` and `predictions.zip`).
+If you wish only to use the data or model predictions and do not care about running evaluation scripts, then no setup is required (beyond unzipping `data/multimuc_v1.0.zip` and `predictions.zip`).
 However, if you wish to run evaluation on the model predictions, see [Evaluation](#evaluation) below.
 Beyond the data, predictions, and evaluation scripts provided above, we aim to release instructions for model training and inference soon.
 Please create an issue if you need this functionality and you find that it has not yet been provided.

 ### Evaluation